rstarksmith/nosh/README.md

 ```
 ## Resources
  ___
+- Application is strictly for educational purposes only.
+This final project with Flatiron School is temporarily deployed for student presentation.
 - Graphics, logo and icons created with Adobe Photoshop and [Canva]
 - Image hosting with [Imgur]
 - Seeding data:
+    [Yelp] Yelp Links, Business Data, and Photos

 [Yelp]: https://www.yelp.com/
 [Shutterstock]: https://www.shutterstock.com/
 [Canva]: https://www.canva.com/